Blue Ocean Concepts

-What are the Three-tiers on Non-customers and how do we identify them?
+What are the Three-tiers of Non-customers and how do we convert them to customers?

 What is the Six-Path Framework and how does it apply to us?

-Which all leads to developing the Blue Ocean Strategy and the Strategy Canvas for your business
+Which all leads to developing the Blue Ocean Strategy and the ERRC Grid and Strategy Canvas for your business

-And finally, how do we develop product, marketing, sales and finance plans to support the strategy?
+How do we develop product, marketing, sales and finance tactical plans to both tie together and to support the strategy?

-How do we most effectively communicate tthe strategy to employees, board members, customers, prospects, partners?
+And finally, how do we most effectively communicate the strategy to employees, board members, customers, prospects, partners?

 We’re proud to have Ted Dacko’s application of the blue ocean process featured in our book Blue Ocean Shift.
 As CEO, Ted shifted HealthMedia from the red to the blue ocean, transforming the struggling $6 million dollar company to one worth $185 million in just two years.
 We wish more companies in the technology and healthcare sectors would follow this lead.
 Three cheers to Ted

 Through a carefully developed structured process, we can help companies think through and develop Blue Ocean principles, properly communicate these principles to employees, customers, the market and industry influencers and then help the organization devise the right metrics and execution plans to ensure success.